khiner/flowgrid/README.md

 # FlowGrid

-Still actively building this.
+_Still actively building this._

+## Application goals

+**Ultimately, I aim to make FlowGrid a sort of general-purpose audiovisual programming language.**

+I eventually hope to use FlowGrid to create artful/(self-)educational/useful interactive audiovisual programs.

+However, I am currently focused on making FlowGrid a development and debugging environment specialized to the needs of developing FlowGrid (yo dawg).
+This is because any feature that increases overall development velocity will have a greater impact on total development time the earlier it is done.

 ## Current development goals

-After learning a lot of lessons developing the [first iteration](https://github.com/khiner/flowgrid_old) of this project, I'm starting from scratch with a new stack and a clearer vision.
+After learning a lot of lessons developing the [first iteration](https://github.com/khiner/flowgrid_old) of this project, I'm starting from scratch with a [new stack](#Stack) and expanded scope.

 So far, I'm basically trying to mash together some great libraries.
 Here are some of my current development thoughts/goals, roughly broken up into abstract/concrete:

 ### Abstract development goals